leimurillo/Mol_Phyl_2021/Tutorials/1.DatasetManipulation/Readme.md

 <p align="center"><img src="https://github.com/leimurillo/Mol_Phyl_2021/blob/main/Tutorials/1.DatasetManipulation/Genbank7.png" alt="Genbank7" width="800"></p>

 Now you need to download the ***COI*** sequence for every entry in the list.
-You could go on and download each of them in a separate file, but I suggest you to have a text file open in any text editor of your choice (no microsoft word though!
-Try something like TextWrangler for mac or Notepad++ for windows), Copy and paste each fasta into it.
+You could go on and download each of them in a separate file, but I suggest you have a text file open in any text editor of your choice (no Microsoft Word though!
+Try something like TextWrangler for Mac or Notepad++ for Windows), copy and paste each fasta into it.
 Save this file as:

 ```